ENEA Young Researchers Committee Training Program

 The podcast emphasizes themes such as career development in neuroendocrinology, the latest research findings, and insights on setting up collaborations.
 For instance, interviews may cover specialized topics like adrenal gland tumors and endocrine hypertension disorders, exploring how research influences clinical practices and therapeutic advancements.

 The ENEA Young Researchers Committee (EYRC) is a subcommittee of the European Neuroendocrine Association (ENEA).
-Here, we will upload interview that are part of the EYRC Training Program, creating a platform where early career clinicians and scientists can access for free interviews with researchers working on neuroendocrinology, seminars, and short presentations of recently published studies.
+Here, we will upload interviews that are part of the EYRC Training Program, creating a platform where early career clinicians and scientists can access for free interviews with researchers working on neuroendocrinology, seminars, and short presentations of recently published studies.

-More info on EYRC composition and activities can be found on our webpage https://enea.org/enea-young-researcher-committee/
+More info on EYRC composition and activities can be found on our webpage https://enea.org/enea-young-researcher-committee.

 Disclaimer